fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

 It will accept inputs in two forms -  an array of `yAxis` objects or an array of Strings.

-An array of objects is applicable when you want to provide different configurations for each measure being plotted.
+An array of objects is applicable when you want to provide different configurations in a single canvas.
+Refer to the code below:

 ```
 yAxis: [{